-&lt;sup>115 Eleven of the 19 September 11 detainees we interviewed said they received pro bono attorney lists from ADMAX SHU counselors within the first month of entering the MDC.
-However, four detainees stated that they did not receive the list for more than a month, and one detainee stated that he never received a pro bono attorney list.
-Two September 11 detainees we interviewed were unsure when they received the list, and one detainee's attorney advised him not to respond to our question.
 As stated previously, the BOP classified the September 11 detainees as pre-trial inmates.
 The BOP has no policy that requires its staff to provide lists of pro bono attorneys to pre-trial inmates arrested by the INS.
 On the other hand, federal regulations specify that INS officers who processed the September 11 detainees after they were arrested were responsible for providing the detainees "with a list of the available free legal services . . . located in the [INS] district."
 The Executive Office for Immigration Review (EOIR), part of the Department of Justice, maintains lists of pro bono attorneys who offer free legal services to immigration detainees in each INS District and distributes these lists to detention facilities holding immigration detainees.

-In addition, Immigration Judges overseeing removal proceedings for the September 11 detainees also are required to, "[a]dvise [detainees] of the availability of free legal services . . . located in the [INS] district".
-The INS requires that staff members at all of its detention facilities, including contract facilities, enable detainees to make calls to attorneys on the INS-provided pro bono list.
+In addition, Immigration Judges overseeing removal proceedings for the September 11 detainees also are required to, "[a]dvise [detainees] of the availability of free legal services . . . located in the [INS] district."
+The INS requires that staff members at all of its detention facilities, including contract facilities, enable detainlist.
+Two September 11 detainees we interviewed were unsure when they received the list, and one detainee's attorney advised him not to respond to our question.